 Merlin’s Magical London

-Get the very best of what London has to offer with tickets for Merlin’s Magical London, combining an unbelievable five of London’s attractions in one ticket.
+Get the very best of what London has to offer this half term with tickets for Merlin’s Magical London, combining an unbelievable five of London’s attractions in one ticket.
 With these passes, you’ll be able to venture to a land “Far Far Away” at Shrek’s Adventure!
 London and stand by your favourite celebrities as waxworks at Madame Tussauds.
-Get close to the aquatic wildlife at the Sealife London Aquarium and find out more about the past at the London Dungeon, before a ride on the London Eye that offers 360-degree views of the capital.
+Get close to the aquatic wildlife at the Sealife London Aquarium and find out more about the past at the London Dungeon, before a ride on The LastMinute.com London Eye that offers 360-degree views of the capital.
 Don’t miss out on your chance to see London like never before with a pass for Merlin’s Magical London.